 Narrative intelligence for the finance sector:

-Examining how race, power, and institutional memory shape economic systems.
+Examining how power, history, and institutional memory shape economic systems.

-I am an American finance narrative historian and racialized finance scholar whose work interrogates how race, institutional memory, and economic storytelling shape wealth systems in the United States.
+I am an American finance narrative historian whose work interrogates how power, history, and institutional memory shape the economic storytelling that forms wealth systems in the United States.

 My work is founded on my doctoral research at the University of Southern California where I’m focusing on organizational change and leadership in the banking and wealth management sector.

-Through essays, collaborative inquiries, and public scholarship, I examine how race, institutional memory, and narrative architecture shape modern finance—and how that history continues to inform policy, access, and belief systems today.
+Through essays, collaborative inquiries, and public scholarship, I examine how narrative architecture molds modern finance—and how that history continues to inform policy, access, and belief systems today.

 Recommendation: